 The Joy of Living

-The design of the resort in other parts of the island pulls on different strings of the overarching theme with an emphasis on playfulness in the commissioned art pieces and in the fun structures.
+The design of the resort in other parts of the island pulls on different strings of the overarching theme with an emphasis on playfulness in the commissioned art pieces and fun structures.
 Dinner in a house-sized manta ray, anyone?
 A photo-op in a bird’s head, weaved out of wicker?
 You’ve got it.

 As difficult it is to surprise and wow with something that has seemingly been offered before, Joali has pulled the trick.
 It was our sixth time in the Maldives, and we couldn’t have found a better cap to this latest trip than to end it at a high note, at Joali Maldives.